Bachelor of Education (Secondary)

 Your degree will prepare you to teach two secondary subjects.
 There are over 20 different teaching areas offered from which you can choose.
 Having two teaching areas makes you a flexible and desirable educator in the Secondary school environment.

-Offered online, on-campus or a combination of both, the Bachelor of Education (Secondary) offers flexibility to fit your study in and around other life commitments such as work, family and children.
+Offered online, on-campus or a combination of both, the Bachelor of Education Secondary offers flexibility to fit your study in and around other life commitments such as work and family.

-A key feature of the degree is the opportunity to complete your 100 days of professional experience at any Queensland school or a variety of locations including rural placements and with students who study via the School of Distance Education.
-Completing your professional experience overseas is also an option.
+A key feature of the degree is the opportunity to complete your professional experience at a variety of locations including rural placements and with students who study via the School of Distance Education.

-Not sure you want to take the traditional teaching path?
-Teaching skills are in demand in other areas, including roles with human services and community-based government organisations.
+Teaching skills are also in demand in other areas, including roles with human services and community-based government organisations.

 |Courses to be studied||Units|